-The surgery’s core opening hours for appointments are Monday to Friday 8:30am to 6:00pm but occasionally we have morning surgeries starting at 8am.
+The surgery’s core opening hours for appointments are Monday to Friday 8:00am to 6:30pm.

 All consultations are by an appointment system.
-Appointments can be made by telephone, calling in at the surgery or via the SystmOnline system (requires a login – available from reception).
+Appointments can be organised by telephone or via the SystmOnline system .

 All clinics are by appointment only

 Surgery hours may vary – please see the Surgery noticeboard for times, or contact reception.

 To make an appointment outside of normal surgery hours please contact reception, who will be able to provide information on times and venues for these GP Extended Access Appointments.

 Cancelling an appointment